Buyer language vocabulary

 Buyer language is the vocabulary that helps a real buyer understand the category, pain, outcome, proof, and tradeoff.

-AI writing tools produce better copy when the prompt names positioning, proof, objections, and audience instead of asking for generic improvement.
+AI writing tools produce better copy when the input names positioning, proof, objections, and audience instead of asking for generic improvement.